appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The signed PASSporT is then attached to the SIP Identity header and transmitted with the call.
 The Verification Service (VS) on the receiving side performs STIR verification, checking:

 * That the PASSporT signature is valid.
 * That the delegate certificate is trusted, unexpired, and issued by a recognized CA.
 * That the certificate includes a valid TNAuthList extension for the telephone number in use in the “orig” claim.
 * That any asserted claims conform to the JWTClaimConstraints and/or EnhancedJWTClaimConstraints in the certificate.
 * That a corresponding transparency receipt exists, proving the certificate was publicly recorded.

-If all verifications succeed, the relying party can trust that the call is both authorized and attributable, and that all claims have been validated by responsible participants in the ecosystem. p
+If all verifications succeed, the relying party can trust that the call is both authorized and attributable, and that all claims have been validated by responsible participants in the ecosystem.

 Should questions arise, such as disputes over the legitimacy of the claims, the identity of the calling Entity, or the integrity of the Claim Agent, the Notary Agent serves as the central authority for managing escalation and disclosure.
 This includes providing access to Responsible Party information via a privacy-preserving and legally compliant resolution process, aligned with ecosystem governance and policy enforcement.

 # Security Considerations